 Step 2 – The L Shape Ready Position Technique

-The most effective ready position for volleying consistently is to have the racquet head up at chest height and out in front of you with your dominant hand forming the shape of the letter “L” from your elbow joint up to the tip of your racquet.
+The most effective ready position for volleying consistently is to have the racquet head up at chest height and out in front of you.
+Your dominant hand should form the shape of the letter “L” from your elbow joint up to the tip of your racquet.

-If you’re right handed, your right elbow should be bent at about 90 degrees so that it forms the shape of an L all the way up the head of the racquet.
+If you’re right-handed, your right elbow should be bent at about 90 degrees.
+This will allow you to form the shape of an L all the way up the head of the racquet.

-Form that shape with your racquet out in front of you ready to attack with your feet shoulder width apart.
+Form that shape with your racquet out in front of you.
+Then ready to attack with your feet shoulder-width apart.

-Pro Tip: This should be your default ready position coming out of a split step.
+Pro Tip: This should also be your default ready position coming out of a split step.

-Remember, if you’re a beginner, keeping that racquet up is key.
+Remember, if you’re a beginner, keep your racquet up.
 Too many novice players let their racquet head drift down.
 You’ll lose precious seconds during a match trying to get your racquet back up when a ball is struck at you.